Crapworks/check_ceph_dash/README.md

 check-ceph-dash - nagios/icinga check for use with ceph-dash
 ============================================================

-This nagios/icinga plugin simply connects to a [ceph-dash](https://github.com/Crapworks/ceph-dash) instance, gather the information about the overall cluster health and outputs a nagios compatible message including several perfdata metrics.
+This nagios/icinga plugin simply connects to a [ceph-dash](https://github.com/Crapworks/ceph-dash) instance, gathers the information about the overall cluster health and outputs a nagios compatible message including several perfdata metrics.

 **dependencies**